MoniMurray/bookworms-et-al/README.md

 ## Project Goal

-Bookworms is my fifth and final Portfolio Project for Code Institute's Diploma in Full Stack Software Development (Ecommerce Applications) and is a Full Stack site based on business logic used to control a centrall-owned dataset.
+Bookworms is my fifth and final Portfolio Project for Code Institute's Diploma in Full Stack Software Development (Ecommerce Applications) and is a Full Stack site based on business logic used to control a centrally-owned dataset.

 Bookworms et al contains an authentication mechanism and provides for the online, secure payment for products which are available and stored via the site's relational database.